Daniel Sea

 Daniel Sea (born July 26, 1973) is an American filmmaker, actor and musician.
-They rose to prominence through their role as Max Sweeney on Showtime's drama series The L Word.
-Sea (he/they) is a trans non-binary actor, musician and artist who has worked in film, theater, television, and the fine arts.
-They played the first recurring transmasculine role on television, appearing from 2006-2009 as Max in Showtime's The L Word.
-In 2022, they reprised the role as Max for the current iteration of the L Word: Generation Q. They acted in films such as John Cameron Mitchell's Shortbus, and Barbara Albert's film The Dead and the Living.
+They (Note: Sea uses he/him and they/them pronouns.
+This article uses they/them for consistency.) rose to prominence through their role as Max Sweeney on The L Word (2006–2009), the first recurring transmasculine role on television.
+In 2022, they reprised the role for the sequel series The L Word: Generation Q. They have also acted in films such as Shortbus (2006), Itty Bitty Titty Committee (2007) and The Casserole Club (2011).